shervinsahba/obsidian-icewind/Chronicles/Session 04.md

 ## A Rescue at Kelvin's Cairn
 - (x:: #MountainClimb Arriving at [[Kelvin's Cairn]] the next morning, the party found [[Garret Velryn]]'s dog sled and hungry dogs.
 Having fed them, they traveresed the icy cliffside, saw mountain goat, and eventually found Garret, knocked unconscious after a fall.
 He had lured a violent yeti away from the group of four he was guiding.
 Garret is a scout by training, and while exhausted and wounded, is still able-bodied.)
-- (x:: #battle Three crag cats pounced on the party. [[Garret Velryn]] fought alongside them.
+- (x:: #battle #MountainClimb Three crag cats pounced on the party. [[Garret Velryn]] fought alongside them.
 These were big, mean kitties.)

 ## XP